 The color of urine suggestive of hematuria may be due to the presence of pigments contained in foods (beetroot, rhubarb, certain mushrooms (Lactarius deliciosus or “saffron milk cap”), synthetic food dyes, or medications (senna, rifampin [INN rifampicin], phenolphthalein).

 A positive urine dipstick result for the presence of blood should always be confirmed by microscopic examination (positive result may be due to the presence of hemoglobin or myoglobin).
-Take a medical history and perform a physical examination with initial diagnostic studies (urinalysis including microscopic examination of the urine sediment; complete blood count; serum levels of creatinine, sodium, potassium, and calcium; coagulation parameters if bleeding disorder is suspected).
+Take a medical history and perform a physical examination with initial diagnostic studies (urinalysis including microscopic examination of the urine sediment; complete blood count [CBC]; serum levels of creatinine, sodium, potassium, and calcium; coagulation parameters if bleeding disorder is suspected).
 The scope of diagnostic evaluation and the sequence of tests are determined by the most likely causes of hematuria based on the patient’s history, examination, and results of diagnostic studies above:

 1) Nonglomerular causes are more likely in the case of gross hematuria.